Giray18/data_engineering_databricks_pyspark/README.md

 # Target Stage:
 Intention is to create 3 tier architecture on delta lakehouse architecture.
-1.Bronze layer will hold ingested tables as raw data format 2.Silver layer will hold cleaned and relatively normalized tables as close as It can get to 3NF 3.Gold layer will hold analytics datawarehouse formatted tables and aggregated views as business requirements mentioned below.
+* Bronze layer will hold ingested tables as raw data format
+* Silver layer will hold cleaned and relatively normalized tables as close as It can get to 3NF
+* Gold layer will hold analytics datawarehouse formatted tables and aggregated views as business requirements mentioned below.
-  i.
-All metrics are requested to be calculated by time periods required as Daily,Monthly and Weekly (Prefilters final fact table before metrics calculated)
+  * All metrics are requested to be calculated by time periods required as Daily,Monthly and Weekly (Prefilters final fact table before metrics calculated)

 ## General Metrics
 Active Users: Unique User count exists on f_multi_ships table based on field named "Session_User_Id"